johnhues/aether-game-utils/README.md

 cmake -DCMAKE_BUILD_TYPE=Debug -DCMAKE_INSTALL_PREFIX=C:\Library ..
 cmake --build . --config Debug --target INSTALL
 ```
 If successful you should see the installed library files in `C:\Library\ae`.
-You can safely delete `C:\temp\aether-game-utils` without affecting installed library.
+You can safely delete `C:\temp\aether-game-utils` without affecting the installed library.